EricSchrock/bugjet/README.md

 ## Usage

 First, export your transaction data from your financial accounts to `xlsx` files.
+The first row should be a header describing each column of data.
+You may need to download the data in `csv` format, open the `csv` file in excel, and "save as" into the `xlsx` format.

 Second, create a config file for each financial account that describes how to extract the date, description, and amount of each transaction from the exported data.
 The `examples` directory has several examples of exported data and the associated config files.

 Third, run the script once for each set of exported data.

 ```sh
 source venv/bin/activate